dcos/examples/1.8/neo4j/README.md

 Documentation can be found at https://neo4j.com/docs and https://neo4j.com/developer
 ```

 After installation, point your web browser to the public IP of the agent running the proxy on port 7474.
-If you login and enter `:sysinfo` you will see all your running cluster nodes.
+If you login (default: neo4j/dcos) and enter `:sysinfo` you will see all your running cluster nodes.

 **Important:** Please check in the configuration sidebar `Do not use Bolt`.
 Only http via port 7474 is exported through this proxy, therefore the binary Bolt protocol is not working on the outside.
 Inside DC/OS Bolt works as expected.